Our History

 August 1999

-Eric Melin writes an 85-page business plan for “ValueSystem.com” (www.ericmelin.com/cagbusinessplan.pdf) at the height of the dot-com boom covering many of the ideas in philanthropist.org and philanthropist.run later to be known as Values-Based Investing, Socially Responsible Investing, Triple Bottom Line Investing, Green Investing, ESG, and related frameworks.
+With ideas from philanthropic databases Eric Melin writes a 85-page business plan for ValueSystem.com (www.ericmelin.com/cagbusinessplan.pdf) in the height of the dot-com boom outlining many of the ideas for philanthropist.org and philanthropist.run later to be known as Values-Based Investing, Socially Responsible Investing, Triple Bottom Line Investing, Green Investing, ESG, etc. A software product was developed allowing investor to screen stock investments according to personal values 20 years before social investing became mainstream.

 April 2006

-Seven founders from BU, BC, UVM, UPENN, MIT, and Harvard Business School meet in Boston for a kickoff Founder’s Meeting specific to philanthropist.org.
+Seven founders from BU, BC, UVM, UPENN, MIT and Harvard Business School meet in Eric's Park Plaza office near the Liberty Tree Site, Where The Sons Of Liberty Patriots Met for a kickoff Founder's Meeting for philanthropist.org.

 September 2008